 Conclusion

-While these palms are cold hardy to Zone 8, with some winter protection you can even plant them in Zone 7 creating a stunning tropical garden.
+These palms are generally slow-growing, drought-tolerant, and adaptable to a wide range of soils.
+While they are cold-hardy up to Zone 8, with some winter protection, you can even cultivate them in Zone 7, creating a stunning tropical garden.

-Of course, allow your palm to get established before exposing it to cold weather.
-Acclimatization can help to speed up the process.
-According to University of Florida, it takes 3 years for the palm tree to get fully established.
+Of course, it’s essential to allow your palm to establish itself before subjecting it to cold weather.
+Acclimatization can expedite this process.
+According to the University of Florida, it typically takes three years for a palm tree to become fully established.

 I live in area 7B Monroe North Carolina what kind of palm can I plant